 When a PCP identifies a member with TB who does not comply with the treatment regimen, the PCP must fax a copy of the DOT referral form to the LHD TB control officer.
-A copy of the referral form must also be faxed to Health Net's Public Programs Department and the Health Net Health Care Services Department.
+A copy of the referral form must also be faxed to the Medical Management Department.